 The biggest question that remained is what kind of drug could you design on a person-by-person basis?
 The answer was: oncolytic virus.
 Oncolytic (literally “cancer breaking”) viruses are weakened viruses that are unable to replicate and lyse normal cells because normal cells have their antiviral protection mechanisms intact.
 However, many cancer cells have lost the ability to protect against infection by weak viruses, and the weakened viruses can replicate and lyse cancer cells.

 Turning to the emerging and burgeoning field of synthetic biology, which has grown as the human genome project has been completed and we begin our analysis of genomes of all kinds of organisms that we can now “read”, Hessel’s idea is to use the laptop (not the laboratory) to synthesize the genome of oncolytic viruses that are designed to specifically designed to infect an lyse an individual’s tumor cells.
-Since cancer is in reality a genetic disease and all cancers are different, such an approach would be a truly targeted, and likely effective way to treat cancer.
+Since cancer is in reality a genetic disease and all cancers are different, a synthetic biology approach, like such, would be a truly targeted, and likely effective way to treat cancer.

 To accomplish this synthetic anti-tumor virus design, Hessel has enlisted the help of the software engineers at AutoDesk and the 3D printing technology.
 Design the genome of the virus on the computer.
 Print it.
 Test it on the patient’s cells.
 Treat.